A conditional gradient homotopy method with applications to Semidefinite Programming: Experimental results

 \subsection{Estimating the mixing time of a Markov chain}

 Consider a continuous-time Markov chain on a weighted graph, with edge weights representing the transition rates of the process.
 Let $\bP(t)=e^{-Lt}$ be the stochastic semi-group of the process, where $L$ is the graph Laplacian.
 From $L\1=0$ it follows that $\frac{1}{n}\1$ is a stationary distribution of the process.
 From \cite{DiaStr91} we have the following bound on the total variation distance of the time $t$ distribution of the Markov process and the stationary distribution $ \sup_{\pi}\norm{\pi \bP(t)-\frac{1}{n}\1}_{\text{TV}}\leq\frac{1}{2}\sqrt{n}e^{-\lambda t}. $ The quantity $T_{\text{mix}}=\lambda$ is called the \emph{mixing time}.
 The constant $\lambda$ is the second-largest eigenvalue of the graph Laplacian $L$.
-To bound this eigenvalue, we follow the SDP-strategy laid out in \cite{SunBoyDiacXia06}, and in some detail described in Section \ref{sec:exp} in the supplementary materials.
-In the experiments, we generated random connected undirected graphs with $100-800$ nodes and $10^3-10^4$ edges, and for each edge $\{i,j\}$ in the graph, we generated a random weight uniformly in $[0,1]$. $\LCG$ exhibits the best computational performance both in the number of iterations and in time.
-Moreover, for all of the datasets, the primal-dual method $\CGAL$ generated solutions that were far from being feasible.
-Figure \ref{fig:Mixing_GapVsIter_Selected} illustrates the optimality gap for the generated results by each method (and the dependence of $\CG$ and $\LCG$ on the starting accuracy $\eta_0$), $\CGAL$ only appears in the right most graphs.\footnote{More detailed results are available in supplementary material \ref{sec:exp}.}
+To bound this eigenvalue, we follow the SDP-strategy laid out in \cite{SunBoyDiacXia06}, and in some detail described in Appendix \ref{sec:exp}.\\ In the experiments, we generated random connected undirected graphs with $100-800$ nodes and $10^3-10^4$ edges, and for each edge $\{i,j\}$ in the graph, we generated a random weight uniformly in $[0,1]$.
+Figure \ref{fig:Mixing_GapVsIter_Selected} illustrates the relative optimality gap for the generated results by each method (and the dependence of $\CG$ and $\LCG$ on the starting accuracy $\eta_0$), $\CGAL$ only appears in the right most graphs\footnote{More detailed results are available in Appendix \ref{sec:exp}.}. \sh{We conclude that, despite $\LCG$ being generally costly per iteration,} it exhibits the best computational performance both in the number of iterations and in time. \sh{Moreover, for all of the datasets, the primal-dual method $\CGAL$ generated solutions that were far from being feasible, and was not able to reduce the feasibility gap even after 1000 seconds or 10000 iterations, resulting in very poor relative optimality gap.
+Our conjecture is that the slow convergence rate of $\CGAL$ with respect to feasibility is due to the different scaling for the right-hand-side of the constraints, which results in a relative feasibility gap which is very large for constraints with small right-hand-side.
+To test this conjecture , in the next section we present further experiments testing the performance of the methods as a function of the right-hand-side scaling.\footnote{We thank an anonymous referee for suggesting this experiment.}}